 - all remaining bidders must be advised of the proposed award decision including the information detailed in a Regulation 86 notice and the mandatory standstill period observed;

-- a contract award notice must be published in the OJEU within 30 days of the contract award;
+- a contract award notice must be published on the Find a Tender Service within 30 days of the contract award;

-- a contract award notice must be published on Contracts Finder within 90 calendar days of the contract award date but not before publication of the OJEU contract award notice;
+- a contract award notice must be published on Contracts Finder within 90 calendar days of the contract award date but not before publication of the Find a Tender Service contract award notice;

 - any request from a supplier to be de-briefed must be completed within 15 days of the request.

 Competitive dialogue can only be used for works, supplies or services fulfilling one or more of the following criteria:

 - the needs of the contracting authority cannot be met without adaptation of readily available solutions;